GoAnimate is now Vyond. Learn More

 Takeaway: Along with explaining how your product works, cover what your product will help viewers achieve so they’re motivated to make a purchase.

-Groupon’s demo video is a lesson in the power of brevity.
+Groupon’s product demo video is a lesson in the power of brevity.
 In just 30 seconds, Groupon explains the purpose of its product and how to use it.
 The video is memorable not only because it’s short, but also because the design is clear and uncluttered.
 With just a few icons and screenshots, viewers understand how to purchase deals through Groupon.

 Takeaway: If you explain your core product information in a short time, viewers have less information to retain and are more likely to remember how your product works.